cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 Version constraints
 -------------------

-`Version constraints`_ express which versions of dependencies are compatible with your project.
+`Version constraints <Versions and constraints_>`_ express which versions of dependencies are compatible with your project.
 In the case of core dependencies, they are also a part of distribution packages, and as such affect end-users of your package.